Brimstage

-Brimstage (/ˈbrɪmstɪdʒ/) is a village in the centremost part of the Wirral Peninsula, Merseyside, England.
-It is approximately 3 mi east of Heswall and 3 mi south west of Bebington.
-Administratively, it is within the Clatterbridge Ward of the Metropolitan Borough of Wirral and is in the parliamentary constituency of Wirral South.
+Brimstage (/ˈbrɪmstɪdʒ/) is a village and former civil parish in the Wirral district, in the county of Merseyside, England.
+It is in the centremost part of the Wirral Peninsula, approximately 3 mi east of Heswall and 3 mi south west of Bebington.
+Administratively, it is within the Clatterbridge Ward and is in the parliamentary constituency of Wirral South.

 At the time of the 2001 census, Brimstage had a population of 100.

 History

 The name Brimstage likely means "Bruna's place or riverbank"; the Old English word stæð meaning a river-bank, shore or landing place.

 Over time, the name has been spelt as Brunestathe (1260), Brimstache (1275), Brunstach (1326), Bronstathe (1348) and Brynstat (1387).

 In 1288, Sir Roger de Domville is said to have 'listened for the word Brunstath' (an old name for Brimstage, which he held as lord) during proceedings at Chester.
 The Domvilles were a Cheshire family of some standing, owning land in Oxton, as well as Brimstage.
 The Domville family left the village when the Hulse family took residence, circa 1378.

 The population has been recorded as 127 in 1801, 126 in 1851, peaking at 181 in 1901 and reducing to 135 in 1951.

 There were two pubs in Brimstage, the 'Red Cat' and the 'Pig and Whistle'.
 The 'Red Cat' was knocked down and never rebuilt while the 'Pig and Whistle' is thought to have been the now named Rose Cottage adjacent to the Pig and Whistle field.